pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 ## Create a dedicated cluster with cluster resource

-> Make sure you have set a Project CIDR on TiDB Cloud console first.
+Before you begin, make sure you have set a Project CIDR on the TiDB Cloud console.

 Now, you can create a dedicated cluster with the projectId and the spec info: